-System Fan Replacement
+Replacing System Fan

-Fan speed is controlled by IPMI depending on the system temperature.
-If a fan fails, the remaining fans will ramp up to full speed.
-The system can continue to run with a failed fan.
+Fan speed is controlled by system temperature via IPMI.
+If a fan fails, the remaining fan will ramp up to full speed and the overheat/fan fail LED on the control panel will turn on.
+Replace any failed fan at your earliest convenience with the same type and model (the system can continue to run with a failed fan).